onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 M_reg = M \ S_sing
 ```

 All inequality tension analysis for Q104 is restricted to `M_reg`.
-Whenever an experiment would require evaluation of `DeltaS_ineq_total(m)` for `m` in `S_sing`, the result is treated as “out of domain” rather than informative evidence.
+Whenever an experiment would require evaluation of `DeltaS_ineq_total(m)` for `m` in `S_sing`, the result is treated as out of domain rather than informative evidence.

 ---